CyVerse-learning-materials/foss-2020/CyVerse/tool_integration_app_building_DE.rst

 **Building an App for Your Tool**
 ---------------------------------
+You can build an app for any tool that:

+1. is private to you
+2. is shared with you
+3. is public

-In the 'Manage Tools' window select 'Only my tools' from the dropdown box at the top of the window.
-Select the tool you just integrated and select 'Use in App' from the 'Tools' menu
+In the 'Manage Tools' window search for 'porechop' in the search bar at the top of the window.
+Select the porechop public tool and choose 'Use in App' from the 'Tools' menu

 |useinapp|